 Longevity isn’t just about living longer.
-It’s about being active, energized and pain-free while you’re alive.
-Try these self-care protocols to extend your healthy lifespan.
+It’s about feeling active, energized, relevant, and pain-free while alive.
+Try these 12 lifestyle habits to extend your healthy lifespan.

-And it’s not as difficult as you might have thought.
+And it’s not as difficult as you might think.

-Which of the following 12 lifestyle habits would be easiest for you to implement into your own daily life?
+Which of the following 12 self-care protocols would be easiest for you to implement into your own daily life?

-Consistent, low-level stress is toxic – in part because it produces excess cortisol within your body.
+Consistent, low-level stress is toxic – partly because it produces excess cortisol within your body.

 Be unashamed about pampering yourself.